-- No normalization (-).
+- No Normalization (-).
 Here, only the basic noise reduction as described in Section 3.2 is applied to the source code.
 The results gathered for this degree demonstrate the effectiveness of the basic approach. - Constants normalized (C).
-In addition to the noise removal we normalize literal strings, characters and numerical constants, i.e., we mapped them all to a similar token (operations 1, 2, 3 and 4 of Table I).
+In addition to the noise removal we normalize literal strings, characters and numerical constants, i.e., we mapped them all to a similar token (operations 1, 2, 3 and 4 of Table I). - Identifiers normalized (I).
+After noise removal we normalize some lexical language elements: identifiers, labels, basic numeric types (operations 5 and 6). - Identifiers and Function names normalized (IF).
+In addition to identifiers, we change all function names in declarations and invocations to $f \circ \circ$ (operations 5, 6, and 7). - Constants and identifiers normalized (CI).
+This includes all operations except function name normalization.

-- Identifiers normalized (I).
-After noise removal we normalize some lexical language elements: identifiers, labels, basic numeric types (operations 5 and 6). - Identifiers and function names normalized (IF).
-In addition to identifiers, we change all function names in declarations and invocations to foo (operations 5, 6, and 7). - Constants and identifiers normalized (CI).
-This includes all operations except function name normalization. - Full normalization (CIF).
+Full Normalization (CIF).
 Here we apply all the normalization operations.

 5.1.2.
-Gap size
+Gap Size

 The filtering of clone candidates as described in Section 3.4 can be thought of as an ad hoc normalization mechanism.
 Indeed, a gap in a sequence of matching lines occurs when corresponding lines fail to match.
 When we allow a gap in a sequence of matching lines, we are normalizing the contents of these lines.
-Due to the generality of this mechanism, the increase of noise or the loss of precision due to it is noticeable.
+Because of the generality of this mechanism, the increase of noise or the loss of precision due to it is noticeable.

 In this experiment we want to compare the gap mechanism with the degree of normalizations.
 The gaps in a comparison sequence can be controlled by the maximum gap size filter criterion.
-We have set this parameter to the values 0, 1, and 2.
-Based on our experience, we choose to let no more than two consecutive non-matching lines in a comparison sequence of minimal length six which is the same minimal length as was agreed upon by the participants of the Bellon study.
-Our experiment then generates 18 different data sets based on the six different normalization degrees and the three gap sizes.
+We have set this parameter to the values 0,1, and 2.
+Based on our experience, we choose to let no more than 2 consecutive non-matching lines in a comparison sequence of minimal length 6 which is the same minimal length as was agreed upon by the participants of the Bellon study.
+Our experiment generates then 18 different data sets based on the six different normalization degrees and the 3 gap sizes.

 5.2.
-Case study selection
+Case Study Selection

-We selected the case studies to cover the following criteria: (a) availability of reference data for other clone detection tools; (b) differences in coding style and line layout; (c) real applications developed by external persons; and (d) common programming language, to avoid possible influence of programming paradigms.
+We selected the case studies to cover the following criteria: (a) availability of reference data for other clone detection tools, (b) differences in coding style and line layout, (c) real applications developed by external persons, and (d) common programming language, to avoid possible influence of programming paradigms.
 (Note that we have separately carried out experiments with case studies from different programming languages, to assess the language-independence of the approach [14].)

-We chose two applications from Bellon's comparative study: the WELTAB application consisting of 39 files (9847 lines of code (LOC)) and the COOK application consisting of 295 files (46 645 LOC) [12].
+We chose two applications from Bellon's comparative study: the WELTAB application consisting of 39 files (9847 LOC) and the COOK application consisting of 295 files (46645 LOC) [12].
 WELTAB is a relatively small application known to contain considerable duplicated code, and is therefore convenient for carrying out experiments.
 The COOK application adopts a code formatting approach in which function arguments and parameters are put on separate lines, posing a special challenge to line-based clone detection approaches.

-Due to time constraints we were not able to investigate all eight systems from Bellon's study at the required level of detail.
-Note, however, that for the two case studies, we manually evaluated a large portion of the clone candidates.
-For the other six systems we provide in Appendix A numbers that can be computed without manual intervention.
+Because of time constraints we were not able to investigate all eight systems from Bellon's study at the required level of detail.
+Note however that for the two case studies, we manually evaluated a large portion of the clone candidates.
+For the other six systems we provide in an Appendix numbers that can be computed without manual intervention.

 5.3.
-Construction of the reference set
+Construction of the Reference Set